Stripe Webhooks: Complete Guide with Event Examples

 Handle this event to:

-- Adjust feature access based on new plan
+• Adjust feature access based on the new plan.

 Subscription Cancellation